 Pneumatic linear actuators are engineered to convert compressed air into a linear motion, most commonly with a piston rod extending and retracting, but can also be designed with a carriage that moves on the cylinder tube or guideway.

-Most linear actuators are constructed of aluminum, such as Parker's P1D-S series, which is suitable for a large number of applications.
+Most linear actuators are constructed of aluminum, such as Parker's P1F-S series, which is suitable for a large number of applications.

-In such environments, you should also consider specifying a linear actuator with excellent sealing technology to prevent against contaminants entering the cylinder.
+In such environments, you should also consider specifying a linear actuator with excellent sealing technology to prevent contaminants from entering the cylinder.

 Some offer wiper and metallic scraper options that will remove external debris and adherents from the piston rod.